Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Hubble Constant Measurement Methodology

-\end{enumerate} This sampling strategy ensures that the uncertainties from the SN Ia luminosity distances ($[H_0 D_L]^{\mathrm{SN}}$), the cosmic chronometer Hubble parameter ($[H(z)]^{\mathrm{CC}}$), and the full covariance of the BAO data are all simultaneously propagated.
-The resulting ensemble of $H_0$ values across all realizations and redshifts is used to reconstruct the joint probability distribution of the five $H_0$ measurements.
+{This step integrates all three observational probes (SNe Ia, BAO, and cosmic chronometers) while propagating their respective uncertainties through the non-linear combination.}

+{\textbf{Step 5: Sample Matrix Construction.}} {By iterating Steps 2-4 over all $k = 1$ to $1000$ GPR realizations, we construct a comprehensive $1000 \times 5$ sample matrix $\mathbf{H}$, where:}

+{Each row represents a complete set of $H_0$ estimates across all redshifts for one GPR realization, capturing the GPR-induced correlations across redshifts.
+Each column represents the distribution of $H_0$ estimates at a specific redshift across all realizations, capturing the marginal posterior distribution at that redshift.
+From the sample matrix $\mathbf{H}$, the covariance between $H_0$ measurements at redshifts $z_i$ and $z_j$ is computed by Eq.
+(9). }

-From the multivariate distribution of $H_0$, we extract the marginal posterior distribution for each individual redshift, resulting in five independent PDFs.
-The correlation between $H_0$ measurements at different redshifts is quantified by the correlation coefficient:
+{\textbf{Step 6: Marginal Distribution Construction.}} {From the multivariate distribution represented by $\mathbf{H}$, we extract the marginal posterior distribution for $H_0$ at each individual redshift.
+For each redshift $z_i$, the marginal distribution is given by the empirical distribution of the corresponding column in $\mathbf{H}$:}

-where the covariance is estimated directly from the $1000 \times 5$ sample matrix.
-This procedure is analogous to techniques used in Markov Chain Monte Carlo (MCMC) analyses for parameter estimation, as it directly maps the correlations and uncertainties from the underlying distance measures into the inferred $H_0$ values, without imposing any assumptions on the functional form of the PDFs (e.g., Gaussianity).